fleetdm/fleet/handbook/engineering/README.md

 ### Handle process exceptions for non-released code

-Some of our code areas do not go through a release process (Like the agent and the fleet server) but they rather become operational immediately upon merging the code.
+Some of our code does not go through a scheduled release process, but is released immediately via GitHub workflows.
 These code areas include:
 - The NVD repository
 - The Vulnerabilities repository